MedusaApp/Personality/README.md

-# personality
+# Basic Personality
-TRMN personality for MEDUSA v3+
+This is a basic personality for MEDUSA Core.
+If you do not need any customization of MEDUSA Core and are using a natively supported database, you just need to install this Basic Personality